PwC failed to flag BHS risks ahead of retailer's collapse: regulator

-LONDON (Reuters) - PwC should have flagged significant doubts over the future of BHS in an audit that was completed just days before the loss-making UK retailer was sold for a token one pound in 2015, ahead of its collapse a year later, a regulator said on Wednesday.
+LONDON (Reuters) - PwC should have flagged significant doubts over the future of BHS in an audit that was completed just days before the now collapsed British retailer was sold for a token one pound in 2015, a regulator said on Wednesday.

-BHS had 163 stores and employed 11,000 people when it collapsed in 2016, triggering a political firestorm.
+BHS, which was sold in 2015 by billionaire retailer Philip Green’s Taveta Group, had 163 stores and 11,000 staff when it collapsed a year later, triggering a political firestorm.

-The Financial Reporting Council (FRC) watchdog fined PwC in June a record 6.5 million pounds ($8.3 million), and former partner Stephen Denison 325,000 pounds.
-Denison was also banned from auditing for 15 years.
+The Financial Reporting Council (FRC) watchdog in June fined PwC a record 6.5 million pounds ($8.3 million) and former partner Stephen Denison 325,000 pounds.
+Denison was also effectively banned from auditing for 15 years.

-After pressure from lawmakers, the FRC published documents on Wednesday detailing the eight allegations of misconduct that prompted the penalties.
+After pressure from lawmakers and a court challenge by Taveta, the FRC published documents on Wednesday detailing eight allegations of misconduct that prompted the penalties.

+The FRC said that in the Taveta audit for the year ending Aug.
+30, 2014, PwC and Denison gave no consideration to potential red flags that could have impacted BHS’ ability to continue trading.

+“They failed to gather any audit evidence on which to conclude that the going concern assumption was appropriate,” it said.
+“Based on the audit evidence obtained, they should have concluded that a material uncertainty existed about BHS Group and BHS’s ability to continue as going concerns.”

 PwC said on Wednesday it was sorry its work fell well below the professional standards expected.
-“This is unacceptable and we agreed the settlement recognizing that it is important to learn the necessary lessons,” it said in a statement.
+“This is unacceptable and we agreed the settlement recognising that it is important to learn the necessary lessons,” it said in a statement.

 PwC is one of the world’s top four auditors, along with KPMG, Deloitte and EY, which check the books of most blue-chip companies across the globe.